mantidproject/documents/Design/DependenciesAndRestructure.md

 **As of cmake 2.8.11 we have new options when we run target_link_libraries, PUBLIC, PRIVATE and INTERFACE.
 We should use PRIVATE as much as possible, since PUBLIC is currently being assumed.**

 **We should also make attempts to control library visibility for all plugins.
 No plugins should export symbols.
 Later versions of cmake have the flag CMAKE_CXX_VISIBILITY_PRESET  to control this.**

+### Code reorganisation

+Other than some suggested code movements around the plugins, it may be desireable to reorganise other aspects of the code/code-base.

+* Introduce a top-level CMakeLists.txt file in the project root directory
+* MantidPlot: Extract Instrument View, refactor ApplicationWindow